-Henry H Fowler, Ed.D. is a math teacher and faculty in the Math Department at Dine College.
-He has been teaching math for over 14 years.
+Henry H Fowler, Ed.D. has been teaching math for over 20 years.
 His Navajo traditional clans are born for Bitter-water and born into Zuni-Edgewater.
 His maternal grandparents are the Many Goats and his paternal grandparents are the Red-running-into-the-Water.
 He is from Tonalea, Arizona.
 He started his formal education at age four at Kaibeto Boarding School in Kaibeto, Arizona.
 He received his mathematics education degree from Northern Arizona University, Flagstaff, Arizona and holds an Ed.
 D. in Educational Leadership and Change.
 His passion is promoting math literacy.
 He advocates social justice through mathematics.
 He also supports cultural relevant materials to guide math instruction.
 His quest is to combine indigenous epistemologies and social science perspectives to make the teaching of mathematics more relevant, effective, and useful for Navajo students.
 He has published Navajo Cultural Component Math Curriculum, Weaving Numbers, and wrote a chapter in the Voices of Native American Educators; Collapsing the Fear of Mathematics: A Study of the Effects of Navajo Culture on Navajo Student Performance in Mathematics.

 We also have an Advisory Board